• Home

 NYC Black and White Cookies

-These NYC Black and White Cookies are the perfect combination of soft little vanilla cakes topped with thick chocolate and vanilla icings.
-These classic New York City staples are soft, light, sweet and utterly delicious.
+These classic NYC Black and White Cookies are the best of both worlds!
+They have a soft cake-like cookie base that's topped with both vanilla and chocolate icing!
+These New York City staples are soft, light, sweet and utterly delicious.
 If that wasn't enough, they're gluten free, nut free, eggless and can easily be vegan!

-These NYC Black and White Cookies are like biting into sweet frosted clouds!
+These Black and White Cookies are like biting into sweet frosted clouds!
 I grew up eating these beauties but so many bakeries I went to made their black & white cookies so incredibly dry that they were hard to chew and swallow; basically inedible.
-This recipe is so delicious and the cake part of the cookie is not a rock.
-It's soft and buttery; everything a little tiny cake should be!
+This recipe is so fluffy and delicious!
+The cookies are soft and buttery; everything a little tiny cake should be!

 Not to mention, I have never seen an eggless and gluten free black and white cookie out in the wild.
-This recipe is so special to me because I cannot imagine my kids having to miss out on something that was so special to me growing up!
+This recipe is so special to me because I cannot imagine my kids having to miss out on something that was such a huge part of my childhood!

 For more cookie recipes, try my Cookies and Cream Cookies, my Eggless Chocolate Cookies, my Small Batch Chocolate Chip Cookies and my Olive Oil Cookies.